Subham0207/HardAcclDSL/instruction.md

 	- `localDecl` used as expression source maps to identifier by variable name
 - Added `AstToLuaScribanRenderer` for AST -> Lua generation using Scriban templates.
 - Lua generation now adds parentheses for nested arithmetic based on AST tree shape to preserve operation order.
+- Added `LuaExecutionService` using Lua.NET (Lua 5.4 bindings) for server-side execution of generated Lua.
+- Graph-to-AST flow is now end-to-end: VisualScript -> AST -> Lua -> Execute -> Response payload.
+- Lua `print(...)` output is captured inside the Lua runtime and returned to clients as `printedLines`.

 AST JSON contract (latest):
 - `kind` is the only node discriminator in API responses.